brendan0powers/Xmegaduino/protomega_errata.md

 ### Notes for advanced users.

 Like the `delayMicroseconds` call, this uses a clock-counting strategy.
 This means it works best with interrupts off (i.e., calling the `cli()` function).
 The result will only be accurate if your system runs at a clock speed that is a power of two in MHz, e.g. 32MHz or 16MHz.

+## `tone()` `noTone()`

+These work just like on the regular arduino, except they don't affect any of the pwm channels.

+### Notes for advanced users.

+Like the regular arduino, the tone() function is interrupt-based.
+We use the timer `TCC1` for the protomega, which is not used by any other function.
+This means the timing isn't very accurate and won't work if interrupts are disabled.
+I plan to make a more precise tone generation library that will be tied to specific pins and will use waveform generation and will have support for up to four concurrent tones.